Ginger Pooley: Career

 Ginger played bass for the band Lo-Ball during the 2001 Warped Tour.
 The 2004 music video for her song "Faith" was directed by Djay Brawner.
 In 2004 she released her "Room EP" on Pineapple Heart Records, and in 2005, another EP entitled "Laguna Beach Demos" on the same label.

-The Smashing Pumpkins

 On April 6, 2007, rock rumor website Buddyhead reported that Ginger Reyes was the new bassist for The Smashing Pumpkins, replacing former bassists D'arcy Wretzky and Melissa Auf der Maur, in the new line-up.

 Reyes has taken part in three Smashing Pumpkins music videos: "Tarantula", "That's the Way (My Love Is)" and "G.L.O.W."

 In March 2010, Pooley left The Smashing Pumpkins to focus on her family, stating:

 Pooley made a guest appearance during the Smashing Pumpkins' Record Store Day performance on April 17, 2010, in Hollywood, CA. She played bass during the rendition of "Bullet with Butterfly Wings".
 She also played bass for Glee Live in 2010 and 2011 and is working on a solo EP.

+In April 2024, Pooley was announced as new touring bassist for Garbage.